-Community clinics (these include community hearing and speech centers)
+Community clinics, such as community hearing and speech centers

 Colleges and universities

-Many audiologists hold a master's degree and some hold a clinical doctorate degree in audiology.
+Many audiologists hold a master's degree.
+Some hold a clinical doctorate degree in audiology.
 Audiologists are certified nationally through the American Speech Language Hearing Association (Certificate of Clinical Competence - Audiology, or CCC-A) or the American Board of Audiology (ABA).